 When you’re a new RV owner, you may not think that you need your roof inspected, but you should check your RV roof on a regular basis to make sure the seams are tight and that the roof’s liner isn’t damaged.

 Even with a dealer’s warranty on your RV roof, the rubber seal can crack and leak within six months, and it’s not under warranty.
-Your dealer and we, at Never Leak, recommend you check your roof every six months because the liner can loosen or break from the seams.
+Your dealer and we, at RV Roof Repair Florida, recommend you check your roof every six months because the liner can loosen or break from the seams.

 THREE TYPES OF RV ROOF REPAIR

-When you hire us at Never Leak RV Roofing, you know that you’re getting excellent service.
+When you hire us at RV Roof Repair Florida, you know that you’re getting excellent service.
 We’ll inspect your entire roof to make sure that there are no leaks—including around the air conditioning and vent caps.

-At Never Leak RV Roofing, you have three choices when it comes to repairing your RV roof:
+At RV Roof Repair Florida, you have three choices when it comes to repairing your RV roof:

 - Partial camper roof repair: A partial roof repair only fixes the area where the seam was loose.
 This type of repair doesn’t come with a warranty and is a short-term fix.